Applied-Scientific-Research/Omega2D/README.md

 * Right-click on the draw screen to add features - hard? can imgui handle it?
 * Create an OpenGL compute shader routine for the particle-particle influence, like in Omega3D
 * Add option to draw particles as thin white dots/lines "Draw elements"
-* Draw a freestream arrow in the LR corner
-* Let the user grab the fs arrow to dynamically change the freestream
+* Draw a freestream arrow in the LR corner, and let the user grab the fs arrow to dynamically change the freestream
 * Allow a formula for the freestream instead of it being constant (use tinyexpr like for body motion)
 * Add field points in a grid over the visible domain, find vels, display as streaks - make this one of a few rendering options
 * Draw panels as polygons extending along the normal with a sharp edge on the body side and a gradient to zero on the flow side - then they can visually merge with the particles to make a visibly smooth and more-correct vorticity field